 So now the important stuff.
 What sort of home will I suit?
 I'm in need of a patient and understanding home that will be mindful of my background and give me plenty of time to adjust to all the changes that come with an adoption.
 Cats?
 I am currently in care with other kitties and have adapted fabulously to their company.
 The rescue therefore feels I would best suit a home with another confident kittie for company- that doesn't mind engaging in some rough and tumble.
 No other feline friends?
 That's ok, I will also do great with someone who doesn't work long hours.
 Dogs?
 While I haven't been tested with pooches, I may adapt to their company providing introductions are done with care and consideration.
 Children?
 Being a quieter kitten, I'd prefer a home without young children (ideally over the age of 5).

-Adoption is a fee of $375 and covers 1st vaccination, de-sexing, microchip, worming, flea treatment and vet check.
+Adoption fee is $250 which covers 1st vaccination, de-sexing, microchip, worming, flea treatment and vet check.
 Animals are ready for their forever homes typically once they reach 9 weeks of age and vet work has been completed.
 Please note* adoption fees do not cover microchip transfer costs.
 This can be obtained from the lovely SAM team upon request.

 Health check, microchip, sterilisation, up-to-date vaccination, flea and worming treatment

 Indoor only, home with dogs, home with cats

 Colour: Tabby & White